 (John 17:3, italics added)

-Eternal life has nothing to do with getting to heaven.
+Eternal life has nothing to do with going to heaven.
 It is a life lived large for God now because it revolves around Him and Him alone.
 The fact that our love relationship with the Father transcends this life is a deduction we make based on God’s nature.
 It’s not the primary intent of the phrase.
-In fact, the Greek word (aionios) translated “eternal” is an unfortunate translation; it does not mean time without end.

 Paul’s Phrase: In Christ